richardanaya/epistemology.dev/content/posts/ten_x_programmer.md

 Consider other physical limits: such a cognitive memory space (how many things can one keep in their mind at once), multi-tasking, conscious hours in a day, speaking time with other individuals.
 These are dimensions which programmers can certainly have advantages in, but not 10x order of magnitude advantages.

 Viable candidates for differentia concentrate on long-term mental/personal characteristics of the programmer's consciousness itself.
-Not all long term mental capacities a programmer might be 10x capable of are useful to the domain of programming.
-Consider recalling random facts (such as flags of a country).
-Not quite useful for the writing of code.
-Consider one's love of cooking?
-A person might have a great hobby (say cooking), but if that passion is isolated to a personal pursuit independent of programming, it's useless to our definition.
+Not all long-term mental characteristics a programmer possesses are useful to their work though.
+Consider:

+* Recalling random facts (such as flags of a country) of an unreleted domain.
+* An intense hobby (say cooking).
+* A nack for smalltalk about sports.

-The characteristics I will argue that are essential to the 10x programmers are the habits that specifically maximize utilization of a programmer's physical time to create product features.
+Though these do make for a intriguing coworker, the characteristics I will argue that are essential to the 10x programmers are the habits that specifically maximize utilization of a programmer's time to create product features.

 ## High-output habits of 10x Programmers

-To show my induction of my conclusion, I will make the argument that creating meaningful and appropriately architected product features has objective requirements:
+To show my integration of my conclusion, I will make the argument that creating meaningful and appropriately architected product features has objective requirements:

 * time to do the work
 * a desire to do the work and learn
 * clear understanding of what's valuable to a customer to make that time worthwhile
 * working knowledge of one's code base

-A 10x programmer excels in all of these requirements to various high degrees allowing them to outpace their peers.
-The biggest constraint is primarily time.
+A 10x programmer excels in all of these requirements to high degrees allowing them to outpace their peers and deserve their distinction.
+The biggest variable is primarily time.
 Time can be used well or time can be wasted.
-It's the mental capacities and personality of the programmer that make that time well spent or not.
+It is the mental capacities and personality of the programmer that make that time well spent or not.

 > a desire to do the work